 Within months after the December 1979 Oil Crisis, other nations sold us more oil that returned gasoline prices to a comfortable, yet slightly higher level.
 Gasoline lines disappeared.
 Though the National Highway Speed Limit remained 55 mph, people quickly exceeded it by 10 mph again.

 From January 1981-January 1993, Presidents Reagan and Bush I turned their back on Amtrak and rapid transit.
-On their watch, railroads and transit got scraps, while Interstate Highways and aviation received princely funding.
-The National Speed Limit returned to 65 mph, plus 10 mph above-the-limit behavior.
+On their watch, railroads and rapid transit got scraps, while Interstate Highways and Federal Aviation received princely funding.
+The National Highway Speed Limit returned to 65 mph, plus 10 mph above-the-limit behavior.

 WHICH HIGH SPEED RAIL SUCCESS MODEL FITS AMERICA?

 By January 1993 when President Clinton took office, the commerical flight experience was showing airport congestion in high-traffic corridors.
 A drive to airport, collect boarding pass, luggage drop-off, security check-in, boarding, flight, un-boarding, luggage pick-up, taxi to local destinations ballooned the shortest Journey Time for commercial flying to nearly 3 hours.

 Other leading nations experienced the same airport congestion in high-traffic corridors, yet chose to expand consumer options: fly, drive or ride HSR.
 In Japan, Italy, Germany and France, HSR trains were reaching 168-186 mph.
 Which nation among them had conditions most analogous to America’s Northeast that we could model for successful HSR?

 Though it never had large oil fields for cheap gasoline, France best resembled conditions in America’s Northeast.